cmd-stream/handler-go/README.md

 # handler-go
-handler contains a `delegate.ServerTransportHandler` implementation, which executes each command, with help of the `Invoker`, in its own gorountine.
+handler-go was designed to handle client connections on the cmd-stream-go server.
+It contains a `delegate.ServerTransportHandler` implementation, which executes each command, with help of the `Invoker`, in its own gorountine.

 # Tests